Main Office Information

 - Psychology Subject Pool: Go to the subject pool online system (Sona) or read the subject pool guidelines.

-- Fall 2014 Registration Information: Please see the new Advising Newsletter for Fall 2014 Registration, which includes PSY498 course topic descriptions, how to sign up for Crisis Intervention and Practicum, and more.
+- Spring 2015 Registration Information: Please see the new Advising Newsletter for Spring 2015 Registration, which includes PSY498 course topic descriptions, how to sign up for Crisis Intervention and Practicum, and more.

 - Worried about graduating on time?
 Please see this note from the Chair